mingatgithub/ech2o-iso/Documentation/source/Setup.rst

     mapattr base.map

-to start the interface and create a new blank base map named .
+to start the interface and create a new blank base map named ``base.map``.
 Introduce the number of rows and columns as indicated in the metadata of the ascii raster image.
 Choose the *’scalar’* datatype and the *’small real’* cell representation.
 If the projection is UTM you may want to indicate a *’y